zlegein/grails-dustjs-resources/README.markdown

 ## Installation

+Add the plugin to your `BuildConfig.groovy` file.

     plugins {
         runtime: 'dustjs-resources:0.9.2'
     }

-    Note: version 0.9.1

 ## Usage

 ### Declaring Resources

 Users can explicitly define which version of dust they would like to use.
 The default is the latest version (dust-core-1.1.1)

     modules = {
         profile {